RhetTbull/osxphotos/README.md

   --export-bursts     If a photo is a burst photo export all associated burst
                       images in the library.
   --export-live       If a photo is a live photo export the associated live
                       video component.
+Live video will have same name as photo but with .mov extension.
-Live video will be named in form of "photoname_live.mov" --original-name     Use photo's original filename instead of current filename for export.
+  --original-name     Use photo's original filename instead of current
+                      filename for export.
   --sidecar           Create json sidecar for each photo exported in format